iotaledger/integration-services/documentation/docs/getting_started/installation/docker_compose/expose_apis.md

   password, and database you configured in your `.env` file.
 - `3000` is the port that will serve the Integration Service APIs.

-You can check if Integration Services API is up and running by running the following command:
+You can check if Integration Services API is up and running by running the following commands:

 ```bash
 curl http://localhost:3000/audit-trail-gw/info